Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Comparing the Asymptotic Variances

 \section{Comparing the Asymptotic Variances}

-We now take the representations derived in Section 3 and use them to compare the asymptotic variances of the three estimators.
-For notational clarity, it is helpful summarize the conclusions reached in Section 3:
+We now take the representations given above and use them to compare the asymptotic variances of the three estimators.
+It is helpful to summarize the conclusions reached in Section 3: { } where $\mathbf{L}_{i}$, $\mathbf{Q}_{i}$, $\mathbf{K}_{i}$, and $\mathbf{F} _{i}$ are defined in (\ref{lq}), (\ref{k}) and (\ref{f}), respectively.